-The mission of ONCC is to promote excellence in patient care and professional practice by validating specialized knowledge in oncology nursing and related specialties.
+The mission of ONCC is to promote health and safety by validating competence and ensuring life-long learning in oncology nursing and related specialties.”

-Oncology care across the continuum will be provided by oncology certified professionals.
+Oncology care across the continuum is provided by oncology certified professionals

 Values are our organizations’ guiding principles.
 They represent our core beliefs for the Oncology Nursing Society (ONS) and its family of affiliated corporations, including the ONS Foundation, Oncology Nursing Certification Corporation, and ONS:Edge.